thegreatsantini/DejaFood-bot/README.md

 Before attending the Boot camp at General Assembly, I was teaching myself to code with zero experience I learn JavaScript, React, Node and HTML/CSS.
-Teaching these by myself technologies took a lot of Googling and troubleshooting without any assistance.
-I attended the Boot camp to experince an intensive learning environment and improve my portfolio.
+Learning these technologies alone took a lot of Googling and troubleshooting without any assistance.
+I attended the Boot camp to experience an intensive learning environment and improve my portfolio.
 The Boot camp was challenging and forced me again to be able to learn on the fly and I again improved my troubleshooting abilities.
 I have a mental checklist that I go through when encountering problems, the checklist isn't set in stone.
-But I will always follow the data to make sure its coming in as expected, I will copy and paste the message to Google and I will hard code variables or inputs to make sure that there isn't a problem with the implementation.
+But I will always follow the data to make sure its coming in as expected, I will Google error messages or just "How do I ...".
+I will hard code variables or inputs to make sure that there isn't a problem with the implementation and later abstract the functionality once it is working as expected.

 ## experience helping others